guanyuming-he/master-irp/README.md

+# What is this project
+This project contains my 3 month Independent Research Project related files for my Master's at Imperial College London in 2024--25.

+The project was originally private and under the authorship of my Imperial GitHub account (see the commit history).
+Agreed by my supervisors, I could publish this repository.

+For publish's sake, I made a few modifications to this repo:
+- The final updated slides for my thesis is here, not in that private repo.
+- Only the public readme has this section.
+- I removed all the GitHub actions from the private repo.

 # What is this README About
 Since all important background, methodology, results, and discussion can be found in the main thesis (gh124-final-report.pdf), the README is ONLY concerned